uxtxarly/uxcuellar.github.io/collections/_cases/stellar.md

   <figcaption style="margin-top:-1.5em;">Wireframes of the organizer site.</figcaption>
 </figure>

-### Test and feedback
+### Testing and Release

-I created some mockups and prototypes that were tested by our launching partners.
-From there, we first moved quickly to a working prototype, and then to beta versions of our MVP.
-We were able to do a soft launch in June, and we have been iterating and improving the platform since then.
+I created mockups and prototypes, which we tested with our launch partners.
+We quickly iterated from these initial prototypes to a working version and then moved into beta.
+We were able to do a soft launch in June, and after that we kept iterating and improving the platform.

 <figure>
   <div class="carousel" data-flickity='{ "imagesLoaded": true, "percentPosition": false }'>